NordicMRspine/MRINavigator.jl/README.md

 ## How to give credit
 If you use this package please acknowledge us by citing:

-[Optimised navigator correction of physiological field fluctuations in multi-echo GRE of the lumbar spinal cord at 3T](https://submissions.mirasmart.com/ISMRM2023/Itinerary/PresentationDetail.aspx?evdid=1673).
-L Beghini, G David, M D Liechti, S Büeler, S J Vannesjo.
-2023.
-Proceedings of the International Society for Magnetic Resonance in Medicine (ISMRM).
+Beghini L, Büeler S, Liechti MD, Jaffray A, David G, Vannesjo SJ.
+[Optimised navigator correction of physiological field fluctuations in multi-echo GRE of the lumbar spinal cord at 3T](https://doi.org/10.1101/2024.12.05.24318389). medRxiv 2024.12.05.24318389; doi: https://doi.org/10.1101/2024.12.05.24318389

 ## Community Standards
 This project is part of the Julia community and follows the [Julia community standards](https://julialang.org/community/standards/).

+## Acknowledgement
+The authors thank the ISMRM Reproducible Research Study Group for conducting a code review of the code (package version 0.1.1).
+The scope of the code review covered only the code’s ease of download, quality of documentation, and ability to run, but did not consider scientific accuracy or code efficiency.